 The first piece of advice I’d offer to someone thinking of working in an international school is to make sure the pull-factors outweigh the push-factors.
 Leaving one’s country for life overseas is a life-changing decision and should not be taken lightly.
 If you are considering a move to escape a situation in your life, or because of dissatisfaction with life in your country then you might find that your problems only follow you.
 Many people consider moving overseas after the breakdown of a relationship, a divorce or even after the death of someone significant in their life.
-The danger of moving because of these negative factors is that you are moving away from your support network and friends, and if things don’t work out in your new school it might be difficult to cope.
-Life can be very lonely when you make the move to a new country.
-It is possible to reinvent yourself in a new environment but this is unlikely to be easy.
+The danger of moving because of these negative factors is that you are moving away from your support network and friends, and if things don’t work out in your new school, it might be challenging to cope.
+Life can be very lonely when you make a move to a new country.
+It is possible to reinvent yourself in a new environment, but this is unlikely to be easy.

-If you want to apply for a job in an international school then do so for positive reasons.
+If you want to apply for a job in an international school, then do so for positive reasons.
 Do so because you want to experience life in another country, or because you want to grow and develop as a professional.
 Other pull factors might include the potential for travel opportunities, although these are significantly curtailed at the time of writing, or the chance to develop your language skills and embrace a new culture.

-Once you have decided to make the move there are numerous recruitment agencies who can help you find a job.
-I have reviewed many of these on this website and on YouTube.
+Once you have decided to make a move, numerous recruitment agencies can help you find a job.
+I have reviewed many of these on this website and YouTube.
 Whether you use a recruitment agency or apply directly to a school, be sure to do your due diligence.
 The quality and standard of international schools vary considerably within almost every country on the planet.
-Some are well established, well run, serve their local communities positively (sometimes beyond their own student body) and make positive contributions to their host country.
+Some are well-established, well run, serve their local communities positively (sometimes beyond their own student body) and make positive contributions to their host country.
 Others are fly by night organisations, run by charlatans, and seeking to make a quick buck.
 Choosing the right school is an essential part of the process and will have a long-lasting effect on your international experience.
-If the opportunity arises you should take the chance to visit the school before signing a contract, but this is not always possible and can be costly.
+If the opportunity arises, you should take the chance to visit the school before signing a contract, but this is not always possible and can be costly.
 Instead make sure you read as much of their documentation as they are willing to share, check their presence on social media, read any reviews you can find, and use a search engine to find out as much about the school as you possibly can.
 I hesitate to recommend ISR (International Schools Review) as most of their reviews are written by disgruntled teachers with an axe to grind.
 Finally, it’s worth watching for what schools repeatedly advertised for teachers.
 If a school is recruiting vast numbers of teachers every year, they are either expanding rapidly or have significant issues with staff retention.

 I’ve experienced the rich tapestry of life in the international sector.
-I’ve lived on a boarding school campus in Blantyre, Malawi, in college accommodation in Francistown, Botswana, a private house in Livingstone, Zambia, a privately rented apartment in Paris, France (renting in Paris or a similar city really eats into the budget), and school provided apartments in Port Harcourt, Nigeria and Shanghai, China.
+I’ve lived on a boarding school campus in Blantyre, Malawi, in college accommodation in Francistown, Botswana, a private house in Livingstone, Zambia, a privately rented apartment in Paris, France (renting in Paris or a similar city eats into the budget), and a school provided apartments in Port Harcourt, Nigeria and Shanghai, China.
 I’ve worked with the English National Curriculum, American Standards-based education, the Chinese National Curriculum, and other local curriculum models.
-I have grown and developed as a person, a teacher and a leader in the international sector and wouldn’t hesitate to recommend the sector to anyone who asks.
+I have grown and developed as a person, a teacher and a leader in the international sector.
+I wouldn’t hesitate to recommend the sector to anyone who asks.
 But I recognise it isn’t for everyone!